Spatio-Temporal-Lab/start-db-doc/docs/start-db-sql-reference.md

   - Each select_expr indicates a column that you want to retrieve.
   - There must be at least one select_expr.

-- table_identifier
+- table_reference

-  - Specify name of the table.
+  - It can be a table_identifer or a joined table.
+See [JOIN CLAUSE](#join-clause)

-- where_condition
+- WHERE booleanExpression

   - If given, indicate the condition or conditions that rows must satisfy to be selected.
 See [WHERE CLAUSE](#where-clause)

 - GROUP BY

   - Used for grouping selected results.
 See [GROUP BY CLAUSE](#group-by-clause)

-- HAVING

-  - HAVING clause specifies conditions on groups.
-See [HAVING CLAUSE](#having-clause)

 - ORDER BY